actuallyachraf/arith/README.md

-# fmath
+# arith

-fmath is a C implementation of multiprecision arithmetic written for readability.
+`arith` is a C implementation of multiprecision arithmetic written for readability.

-The objective of building fmath was to learn the internals of multiprecision arithmetic and understand how different algorithms allow faster operations.
+The objective of building `arith` was to learn the internals of multiprecision arithmetic and understand how different algorithms allow faster operations.